el1t1st/bubblesort/README.md

 # What can you sort with bubblesort?

 You can sort any collection of values that can be ordered.
-In other words types that have the PartionOrder (Order) trait.
+In other words types that have the PartialOrder (Order) trait.

-# Pseudocode
+## Pseudocode

 ```
 let changed = true;